Elevation in dark mode: when drop shadows stop working

 Read the full writeup at https://seangeng.com/writing/dark-mode-elevation.md and implement it in my project.

-It covers: Elevation in dark mode: when drop shadows stop working — A single drop shadow vanishes on a dark background.
-Here's the layered box-shadow system that actually reads depth in dark UIs — a top light line, an inner hairline, an edge ring, and ambient shadows that double with negative spread.
+It covers: Elevation in dark mode: when drop shadows stop working.
+A single drop shadow vanishes on a dark background.
+Here's the layered box-shadow system that reads as real depth in dark UIs: a top light line, an inner hairline, an edge ring, and ambient shadows that double with negative spread.

 Requirements: